jim-at-jibba/micropython.nvim/README.md

 - Allows you to run and upload your python files directly to your chosen micro-controller straight from Neovim
 - Allows general file management
 - Allows easy management of port, baudrate, and other settings
-- Allows easy set up of project environment - COMING SOON
+- Allows easy set up of project environment
   - Create a new project, with project specific settings
 - Easy access to the REPL